 I’m also very hairy; like a lot of Sindhis are.
 This means I have a beautiful head of hair (thank you God) but it doesn’t stop there.
 Yup, throw in bushy brows and a moustache and throw out that self confidence, already.
 Growing up, I hated the thought of spending hours at the parlour.
 So I did the bare minimum required tasks there (basically just waxing).
 In retrospect, no wonder Kajol was my favourite actress.
 Her unibrow gave me hope.

 After many, *many* years of sporting a look that I can now only describe as ‘unkempt’ I reluctantly did my eyebrows.
-A boon and a bane because I may look more feminine but it comes at a cost ladies – I know you know what I’m talking about!
+A boon and a bane because I may look more feminine but it comes at a cost ladies – I go to site know you know what I’m talking about!

 I wish this is all that I have to say about body shaming and my tryst with it, but unfortunately there’s more…